AlexandrePalo/TrailBlazer/backEnd/README.md

-# TrailBlzaer back end
+# Back end application

 ## Installation

-### Preleminary
+### Preleminaries

-* Be sure to have Python 2.7 installed and pip installer for Python 2.7 too.
+Be sure to have Python 2.7 installed and pip installer for Python 2.7 too.
+In this tutorial, we assume that the command `python` launches Python 2.7 and that `pip` installs for Python 2.7 only.

 ### Virtual env